eriklupander/pathtracer-ocl/README.md

 * Movable camera
 * Anti-aliasing
 * Depth of Field with simple focal length and camera aperture.
-* .OBJ model loading and rendering, incl computing vertex normals and bounding boxes.
-Each model goes into one bounding box, so not efficient.
+* .OBJ model loading and rendering with BVH support, incl computing vertex normals.
-* Can generate BVH trees Go-side, but not yet render those OpenCL-side. (high on the todo list)

 Based on or inspired by: